MohamadAlkhaldi/FairShare/README.md

 # FairShare
-> this application uses hyperledger fabric blockchain framework to create a shared ledger between charity organizations where each organization can share its records about aids provided to families, and access others.
+> This application uses hyperledger fabric blockchain framework to create a shared ledger between charity organizations where each organization can share its records about aids provided to families, and access others.

 ## Table of Contents